symfony/symfony-docs/cookbook/upgrade/major_version.rst

 During the lifecycle of a major release, new features are added and method signatures and public API usages are changed.
-However, :doc:`minor versions </cookbook/upgrade/minor_version>` should not contain any backwards compatibility changes.
+However, :doc:`minor versions </cookbook/upgrade/minor_version>` should not contain any backwards incompatible changes.
 To accomplish this, the "old" (e.g. functions, classes, etc) code still works, but is marked as *deprecated*, indicating that it will be removed/changed in the future and that you should stop using it.